-- a) Stage of Philosophy.
-In this stage the knowledge legitimated as knowledge of education is strictly philosophic, about goals of life - b) Stage of the science of education.
+- b) Stage of the science of education.
 The knowledge legitimated as knowledge of education is strictly positivist, about means for given goals - c) Stage of the sciences of education.
 The field of education is wide and complex enough for diverse sciences to perform their task of study, building interpretative theories and practical ones.